 Make the Gravy

-- Pan-fry the cut bacon over medium-high heat until the fat is rendered and the bacon is browned.
+Step 1: Cook the bacon.
+Pan-fry 3 strips of chopped bacon over medium-high heat until the fat is rendered and the bacon is browned.

-- The gravy will thicken while simmering.
-If the gravy has not thickened by this time, use 1 tablespoon cornstarch with 1 tablespoon cold water to make a slurry.
+Step 6 (optional): Thicken.
+The gravy will thicken while simmering.
+If the gravy has not thickened by this time, use 1 tablespoon of cornstarch mixed with 1 tablespoon of cold water to make a slurry.
 Whisk the cornstarch mixture into the gravy to thicken.
 If gravy is too thick, add one tablespoon of water at a time to thin it.
 Stir and repeat if needed.

-To tenderize your pork chops, place your butterfly-cut pork between two sheets of plastic cling film wrap.
+Step 8 (optional): Tenderize.
+Place 4 pork steaks or chops between two sheets of plastic cling film wrap.
 Use the smooth side of a meat tenderizer and gently pound the pork cutlet gently until the desired thickness is achieved.

 Fry the Pork Schnitzel